020 88309782

 Bamboo floor restoration

-If the bamboo flooring has been carbonised and its colour has been darkened, the sanding would not change its colour.
-If the bamboo flooring has been stained, or the time has changed its natural colour, then the sanding might restore it restoring it to its original shade.
+If the bamboo flooring has been carbonized and its colour has darkened, sanding will not alter its colour.
+However, if the bamboo has been stained or has naturally changed over time, sanding may help restore it to its original shade.

 FlooringFirst!
 Services